 Establish who your Chalk Champions will be for your school.
 This is typically your main point of contact with Chalk, someone who is leading the project within the school.
 If your institution has more than one school, it's best to ensure that you have a Chalk Champion in every building.
 This will help lead groups, guide any questions, and speed up any troubleshooting or answer any questions that you might run into in the future.

 What is your overall goal?
 Why did your team invest in Chalk Curriculum?
-What is the overarching objective that your school or district aligning to this year?
+What is the overarching objective that your school or district will be aligning to this year?

 - Centralize curriculum content in one place for accreditation compliance.